World Anti-Doping Agency figures show 14% rise in doping sanctions

 "Recent events have shown investigative work is becoming ever more important," said Wada president Sir Craig Reedie.

-However he added that "testing remains vital to detecting doping".
+However, he added that "testing remains vital to detecting doping".

-Last year's McLaren report, which found more than 1,000 Russians benefitted from a state-sponsored doping programme between 2011 and 2015, was commissioned by Wada following evidence from whistleblowers.
+Last year's McLaren report, which found more than 1,000 Russians benefited from a state-sponsored doping programme between 2011 and 2015, was commissioned by Wada following evidence from whistleblowers.

 The report led to Russians being banned from international athletics competition as well as last summer's Paralympic Games in Rio.